Lordy2022/Learn-Python-Codecademy-Projects/README.md

 Len's Slice:

 - Len’s Slice is a new pizza joint in the neighbourhood.
-I have used my knowledge of Python lists to organize some of their sales data.
+I have used my knowledge of Python lists to organize some of the restaurants sales data.